 Consider Where You Store Your Water

 There are several places to keep your water.
 You can store it in a safe, cool, dry place like your pantry or garage.
-However, if you have an area in the house that isn’t used much and is cool, it’s also ok to keep it there.
+However, if you have an area in the house.
+Isn’t used much and is cool, it’s also ok to keep it there.

 If you have a basement, you can store water there as long as it doesn’t get too hot or humid.
-You should ensure that the label of your containers is facing up so people can see what they’re drinking when they go into the basement for something else!
+You should ensure that the label of your containers is facing up.
+People can see what they’re drinking when they go into the basement for something else.

-If you have pets or small children around your house, be sure not to leave bottles out where they could reach them and spill them on themselves or others in their family members’ homes while visiting during holidays!
+If you have pets or small children around your house.
+Be sure not to leave bottles out where they can reach them and spill them on themselves or others in their family members’ homes while visiting during holidays!

 Don’t Keep Water in the Hose!

-If you’ve ever tried to use a garden hose left out in the weather, you may have noticed how difficult it is to get the Water Safe flowing.
+If you’ve ever tried to use a garden hose left out in the weather.
+You may have noticed how difficult it is to get the Water safely flowing.
 This is because water can pick up debris and contaminants from the ground when it sits stagnant.
-Even if you think your hose is clean, there are still small amounts of dirt and bugs present in your hose—which could lead to bacteria growth.
+Even if you think your hose is clean.
+There are still small amounts of dirt and bugs present in your hose—which could lead to bacteria growth.

 If you’re worried about contamination from chemicals like fertilizer or pesticides used on your lawn or garden, consider watering with a handheld sprayer instead of using an outdoor spigot.
 You’ll avoid exposing yourself and your family to these toxic substances by not allowing them into their bodies through contact with their drinking water supply.

 As we have seen, Water Safe is essential to your health and well-being.
-It’s important to take care of it by filtering it before using it and finding out if there are any contaminants in the source.
-If you have found that there is contamination in your local supply, try out some of the tips we have provided above!
+It’s important to take care of it by filtering it before using it.
+Find out if there are any contaminants in the source.
+If you have found that there is contamination in your local supply.
+Try out some of the tips we have provided above.